Apple pie oatmeal is coziness in a bowl. It’s a warm and comforting plant-based breakfast, and will get you through chilly mornings all year round.

 The heavenly aroma of apples and cinnamon cooking in the kitchen is sure to make getting ready for the workday much easier.

+Recipe and photos are from What’s for Breakfast, © 2017 by Dianne Wenz, reprinted with permission.
 This recipe uses quick oats or oatmeal.
 Quick-cooking oats are rolled oats that have been partially cooked and dried, resulting in shorter cooking time.

 More oatmeal breakfasts, desserts, and tips

-- Here are lots more delectable oatmeal desserts and breakfast treats.
+- Oatmeal desserts and breakfast treats.

-- Oat and Blueberry Breakfast Cake and Vegan Blueberry Baked Oatmeal.
+- Oat and Blueberry Breakfast Cake

-- Try another unusual oat breakfast bowl — Savory Steel-Cut Oats with Greens and Vegan Mushroom “Bacon”
+- Savory Steel-Cut Oats with Greens and Vegan Mushroom “Bacon”

 Apple Pie Oatmeal